 Thinking of Changing Your major?

-Students are invited to attend a workshop series presented by Career Services and Cooperative Education.
-Workshop attendance includes career assessment and interpretation, and information about majors and careers you are interested in.
+Students are invited to attend a multi-session workshop presented by the Office of Career Services and Cooperative Education.
+Workshop topics include: career assessment and interpretation, and information about majors and careers you are interested in.
 Free to RIT students.

 RSVP by emailing Janine Rowe: email@example.com